Lawmakers say Chinese investment in U.S. farmland poses threat

 But Rep. Dan Newhouse, Washington Republican on the House Appropriations Committee, said China’s growing agricultural investment abroad, which rose from $300 million to $3.3 billion between 2009 and 2016, is alarming.

-“Stopping China from taking control of a sizable portion of American critical assets, like Beijing has managed to do in several other nations, is critical,” Mr. Newhouse said on Twitter.
+“Stopping China from taking control of a sizable portion of American critical assets, like Beijing has managed to do in several other nations, is critical,” Mr. Newhouse tweeted.

 Mr. Newhouse and others members of the committee have taken steps to curb the trend.